 What is Liver Disease?

-- Autoimmune liver disorders
+- Autoimmune hepatitis

-- The different types of liver disease described may represent a spectrum of a same disorder where individual factors, such as genetic predisposition, early exposure and duration of exposure to gluten may influence the reversibility of liver damage.
+- The different types of liver disease described may represent a spectrum of the same disorder where individual factors, such as genetic predisposition, and early exposure and duration of exposure to gluten, may influence the reversibility of liver damage.

-- 6.4% of patients with autoimmune hepatitis
+- 3-6% of patients with autoimmune hepatitis

 - Research has shown a 3% prevalence of primary biliary cirrhosis in people with celiac disease.
 In single cases, celiac disease has also been found to be associated with autoimmune cholangitis and primary sclerosing cholangitis.